Reciprocating Locks: Discussion

 \Texticle{}Passing of context from acquire to release : Like MCS and CLH, \recipro{} requires context to be passed from an acquire operation to the corresponding release.
 Broadly, any context is undesirable and to the extent possible, we might prefer \emph{context-free} algorithms.
 In practice, it is common to keep required context in extra fields in the lock body (which can induce increased coherence traffic and increase the size of the lock) or in thread-local storage constructs that track which locks are held by a thread and can also be used to convey context.
 In managed runtime environments such as the HotSpot Java Virtual Machine, with balanced locking under the ``synchronized'' construct, such context information can be kept in the stack frame.
 In C++, context can be kept in \texttt{std::lock\_guard} or \texttt{std::scoped\_lock} instance, which is typically allocated on stack.
 Such constructions are an example of the the \emph{Resource Acquisition is Initialization(RAII)}\cite{RAII} idiom.
 And in general, we observe that more flexible locking interfaces that allow context to be easily passed, outside of the lock body, will allow a broader range of lock algorithms to be deployed.

 \Invisible{Lessons for locking API designers regarding the interplay between algorithms and interfaces}

+\Texticle{}Waiting phases: in a given \Acquire{}-\Release{} episode, a thread will require at most one waiting phase under \recipro{}, while MCS and HemLock may require up to two phases.
+This makes \recipro{} more amenable to waiting via \emph{futex} (address-based) or \emph{park-unpark} (identity-based) constructs which deschedule waiting threads, making them ineligible to be dispatched on CPUs by the scheduler until they are explicitly notified and again made ready (runnable).
+Hapax locks \cite{PPoPP26-dice,dice2026hapaxlocksvaluebased} also require just one waiting phase.

-\Texticle{}Handoff costs: Under sustained contention, CLH and MCS \Release{} operators can perform handover without any need to access the central shared lock body, via direct thread-to-thread communication that does not involve the lock. \recipro{}, however, needs to occasionally consult the central lock \texttt{arrivals} pointer when the entry segment is found to be exhausted and must be reprovisioned.
+\Texticle{}Handoff costs: Under sustained steady-state contention, CLH and MCS \Release{} operators can perform handover without any need to access the central shared lock body, via direct thread-to-thread communication that does not involve accesses to the shared lock body.
+This desireable property acts to reduce coherence miss costs and improve scalability. \recipro{}, however, needs to occasionally consult the central lock \texttt{arrivals} pointer when the entry segment is found to be exhausted and must be reprovisioned.
 Compared to CLH and MCS, this can increase RMR complexity and generate additional coherence traffic.
 Interestingly, as we increase the number of contending threads, reciprocating locks will tend to enjoy longer segments and thus need to access the central arrival word less often.
 In addition, the conditional branch found in the release path of reciprocating locks -- which tests whether the successor is \emph{nullptr} -- will tend to be less well-predicted when the segments are shorter.

 \Texticle{} As to why \recipro{} sometimes exceeds the performance of CLH, we make the following observations :

 \begin{enumerate}[label=(\Alph*),labelindent=0pt,wide,labelwidth=!] \item on NUMA systems, the waiting element in \recipro{} is almost surely \emph{homed} on same NUMA node as the associated thread, providing a performance benefit if home-based snooping is employed.
 Under CLH, the elements circulate.
 We note, however, that \recipro{} still tends to outperform CLH on non-NUMA systems, although the difference is lessened.